/>

 What background for Indian visa photos?

-Can I use a US passport photo for an Indian visa application?
+Can I use a US passport photo for an Indian visa?

 Why does my e-Visa upload keep failing?

-Do I need a photo for an Indian visa on arrival?
+Do I need photos for visa on arrival?

 See also